codebeaver-ai/codebeaver-ai/README.md

 <img alt="GitHub" src="https://img.shields.io/github/last-commit/codebeaver-ai/codebeaver-ai/main?style=for-the-badge" height="20">
 </a><br>

-🪵 CodeBeaver runs, writes and updates unit tests.
+🪵 CodeBeaver runs, writes and updates Unit Tests
+🖥️ CodeBeaver runs End-to-End Tests written in natural language.

 🐛 If a test fails due to a bug, CodeBeaver will spot it and explain how to fix it.

-🌩️ Skip the setup - [try our hosted version](https://www.codebeaver.ai) to get Unit Tests after every Pull Request!
+🌩️ Skip the setup - [try our hosted version](https://www.codebeaver.ai) to get Unit Tests & E2E Tests after every Pull Request!

 **CodeBeaver** supercharges your development workflow by: